hellohaptik/docs_haptik/docs/bot-builder/basic/smalltalk.md

 ## How does Smalltalk function?

-The Dialogue Manager Algorithm can be read here.
+The [Dialogue Manager Algorithm](dialoguemanager.md) can be read.
 It explains how the SMALL TALK module is prioritized along with other modules to respond to the User Utterances.

 Some features of SMALL TALK module are illustrated below —